 Tour Guide Raves

-— Stephanie in Ashland, OR
+— Marshall in Portland, OR

 "Arnaud was a wonderful guide.
 He had a wonderful background in French history and culture.
 He was entertaining, efficient and accessible and had the most delicious sense of humor.
 I can't think of anything more to say about him except that he was delightful."

 — Suzanne in Albuquerque, NM